Morrígan’s Warfare Doctrine

 Explanation: If your bargaining pattern never changes, opponents learn the counters.
 Morrígan teaches adaptive tactics that refuse to be cataloged.

-Challenge: Use one negotiation tactic today you rarely use.
+Challenge: Use one negotiation tactic today that you rarely use.

 29. The Pattern of Politeness